 You’ll need the following ingredients for cinnamon raisin bread:

 - Fruit Juice.
-A sweeter juice that’s light in color, like apple juice or orange juice, or pineapple juice.
+A sweeter juice that’s light in color, like apple juice, orange juice, or pineapple juice.

 - Flour.
-(I use all-purpose Einkorn flour because my daughter is sensitive to gluten.)
+I use all-purpose Einkorn flour because my daughter is sensitive to gluten.
+All-purpose flour or whole wheat flour will work here, too.

-Step 3: Toss raisins with 1 Tbsp of flour in a small bowl.
+Step 3: Toss the raisins with 1 Tablespoon of flour in a small bowl.
 Then add the raisins and cinnamon to the dough and continue to knead until the dough pulls away from the sides of the bowl, or is no longer sticky if kneading by hand.

 Step 4: Remove the bowl from the mixer and tilt the bowl on its side.
 Add ½ tsp of oil to the bottom of the bowl and turn the dough to coat the dough in oil.
 No need to move to a separate greased bowl.
 Cover with a towel or plastic wrap and let it rest in a warm place, just above room temperature, for 1 hour.